Get started with text analysis in Microsoft Foundry

 To comply with privacy policies and laws, organizations often need to detect and redact personally identifiable information (PII) such as names, addresses, phone numbers, email addresses, and other personal details.

-1. On the language detection playground page, in the Type drop-down list, select Text PII extraction (or return to the list of AI services and select Azure Language - Text PII extraction).
+1. On the language detection playground page, in the Type drop-down list, select Text PII Redaction (or return to the list of AI services and select Azure Language - Text PII Redaction).

 2. In the Input text list, select one of the provided sample documents.
 Then use the Detect button to detect PII values in the text.